Best Smart Home Devices for Renters in 2026

 What is the most important smart home device for renters?

 A water leak sensor is arguably the most important device for any renter.
 Water damage is the most common home insurance claim in the US, averaging over $10,000 per incident.
 A $30 sensor under your washing machine or near your water heater can prevent catastrophic liability that extends beyond your own unit.
+It’s truly a no-brainer.

 Do smart home devices work with building-provided internet?